giovanizanetti/MY-READS-APP/README.md

 ## What this project is about

 I am creating this virtual bookshelf as part of a Udacity React Nanodegre, using ReactJS.
-In this project Iam practcing React CRUD operation as well as interacting wit external API.
-Check the user stories **[here](https://github.com/giovanizanetti/MY-POMODORO/blob/main/useStories.md)**.
+In this project I'm practcing React CRUD operation as well as interacting wit external API.

 ## Technologie used
 - React.js